 About Donna Herula

-Donna Herula is a Chicago-born blues singer, songwriter, and slide guitarist that has a passion for playing traditional Delta and Country Blues, early Chicago Blues, folk, Americana, and roots music.
-Using electrified resonator guitars, her sound combines her love for the music of the Deep South and Chicago with her love of blues guitar improvisation.
-Her songwriting tips the hat to the tradition while creating a fresh, contemporary perspective on blues and roots music.
+Donna Herula is a blues singer, songwriter, resonator slide guitarist, and Chicago Blues Hall of Fame inductee.
+Playing a variety of blues styles, her songwriting tips the hat to the tradition while creating a fresh, contemporary perspective on blues and roots music.

 Donna was born and raised on the northwest side of Chicago, in the Portage Park neighborhood.
 She began playing piano and writing songs at the age of 5 and guitar at the age of 10.
 In high school, she wrote an original song, “Mid-Term Blues,” that she arranged for her high school jazz band and performed at her high school variety show.
 She also played lead guitar in an all-girls band, No Men Momentum.
 Donna received a music scholarship from her high school and studied voice, jazz guitar and, later, classical guitar in college.